ssrg-vt/hermitux/index.md

 HermiTux is **binary-compatible** with Linux: it can run native Linux executables.

-While being a proof-of-concept, HermiTux supports multiple compiled (C, C++, Fortran) and interpreted (Python, LUA) languages.
+Although being a proof-of-concept, HermiTux supports multiple compiled (C, C++, Fortran) and interpreted (Python, LUA) languages.
 It provides binary analysis and rewriting techniques to optimize system call latency and modularize a kernel in the presence of unmodified binaries.
-It supports statically and dynamically linked programs, different compilers and optimzation levels.
+It supports statically and dynamically linked programs, different compilers and optimization levels.
 HermiTux also provides basic support for multithreading, debugging and profiling.